-In February of 2021, the County's Office of Transportation released the results of a Parole-area mobility study, which examined existing and future mobility needs, design standards, future growth, network improvements, traffic and parking for the Parole Town Center and areas beyond.
-The mobility study's findings and recommendations inform this master plan, and the master plan endorses the implementation of the Parole Mobility Study's recommendations.
+In February of 2021, the County's Office of Transportation released the findings of a Parole-area mobility study, which examined existing and future mobility needs, design standards, future growth, network improvements, traffic and parking for the Parole Town Center and areas beyond.
+The mobility study's findings and recommendations inform this Master Plan.